redox-os/orbtk/manual/src/getting_started/setup_rust.md

 ## Install Rust on Windows

-Download an run the Rust windows installer from https://www.rust-lang.org/tools/install.
+Download and run the Rust windows installer from https://www.rust-lang.org/tools/install.

 ## Install Redoxer (Redox OS)

-If you want build and run your Rust application on a [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) capable OS for Redox you could use [redoxer](https://gitlab.redox-os.org/redox-os/redoxer).
+If you want build and run your Rust application on a [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) capable OS for Redox you can use [redoxer](https://gitlab.redox-os.org/redox-os/redoxer).

-To install Redoxer you have first install the rust toolchain.
+To install Redoxer you have to first install the rust toolchain.
 After that open up an terminal and copy and paste the text below and hit the enter key on your keyboard:

 ```bash
 cargo install redoxer